-Foreign Affairs covers a broad range of topics related to American foreign policy and global affairs.
+Foreign Affairs covers a broad range of topics related to U.S. foreign policy and global affairs.
 It strives to present clear thinking by knowledgeable observers on important issues, written in English that can be read with ease and pleasure by both professionals and a broad general audience.

 Visit our submissions page to upload and manage your submission(s).
 Please note that we no longer accept submissions via email.
 Editorial inquiries only can be sent via email (to [email protected]) or regular mail (to Foreign Affairs, Editorial Department, 58 East 68th Street, New York, NY 10065).